zhouxuanxiao/zhouxuanxiao.github.io/_pages/about.md

 ________________________________________________________________________________________________________
 ⏱️About Me
-Zhouxuan Xiao received the B.E. and M.S. degrees from Chang'an University, Xi'an, China, in 2017 and 2020, respectively, and got a Ph.D. degree from Sun Yat-sen University, Zhuhai, China in 2024.
+[Zhouxuan Xiao](https://zhouxuanxiao.github.io/cv/)<br> received the B.E. and M.S. degrees from Chang'an University, Xi'an, China, in 2017 and 2020, respectively, and got a Ph.D. degree from Sun Yat-sen University, Zhuhai, China in 2024.
 From 2022 to 2023, He acted as a visiting scholar at RSLab, University of Trento, Italy.
-His research interests include 2D/3D and Digital Engineering.
-CV is on [here](https://zhouxuanxiao.github.io/cv/)<br>
+His research interests include image processing, mathematical geology and 3D GIS.

 For peer-reviewed papers, please see [Publications](https://zhouxuanxiao.github.io/publications/)<br>
 For open-source datasets, please see [Datasets](https://zhouxuanxiao.github.io/datasets/)<br>